2410655661/wyf-blog/docs/other/READE.md

 ---
-title: web
+title: other
-permalink: /web/
+permalink: /other/
+layout: PageList
 tags:
   - 列表
 ---

-## web
+## other